AstraaDev/Discord-SelfBot/README.md

 ## Command Execution via Remote User

 This SelfBot supports executing commands remotely if you are listed in the `remote-users` array in `config/config.json`.
+You can manage the list of remote users using the `remoteuser` command.

 ### Example
-1. Add your Discord user ID to `remote-users` in the configuration file.
+1. Add your Discord user ID to `remote-users` in the configuration file, or use the `*remoteuser ADD @user(s)` command to add users to the list.
 2. From another account, type `*help` (assuming `*` is the prefix).
 If you are in the list, you can execute commands.
+3. You can also remove users from the list with `*remoteuser REMOVE @user(s)`.

+This allows for greater flexibility in managing who can control the bot remotely.

 ---